spendierk/pytket-bricks/make your own PyTKET bricks set/README.md

-# Making your own PyTKET Bricks set
+# Make your own PyTKET Bricks set

-Currently, you cannot buy these sets assembled but you can buy the bricks and tiles as well as print the needed stickers.
+Currently, you cannot buy these sets assembled, but you can purchase the bricks and tiles and print the needed stickers.

 The PyTKET bricks in the following kit can be arranged to represent all four Bell states in traditional and ZX-calculus representation.
 The Bell states are examples of qubit entanglement.